Bearcat Murray

-James "Bearcat" Murray (January 2, 1933 – June 14, 2022) was the athletic trainer for the Calgary Flames of the National Hockey League, and was inducted into the Hockey Hall of Fame by the Professional Hockey Athletic Trainers Society and the Society of Professional Hockey Equipment Managers.
+James Alexander "Bearcat" Murray (January 2, 1933 – June 14, 2022) was the athletic trainer for the Calgary Flames of the National Hockey League, and was inducted into the Hockey Hall of Fame by the Professional Hockey Athletic Trainers Society and the Society of Professional Hockey Equipment Managers.

 Biography

-Murray was born in Vulcan, Alberta, Canada, to Allan and Isabelle Murray, and moved to nearby Okotoks in 1937, where he and his family have remained integral members of the community since.
+Murray was born in Vulcan, Alberta, Canada in 1933, to Allan and Isabelle Murray, and moved to nearby Okotoks in 1937, where he and his family have remained integral members of the community since.
 The Murray Arena in Okotoks is named in honour of the family's impact on the local sports scene, as Bearcat's father was a senior ice hockey player with the High River Flyers, and his mother a leader with the local curling club.
 Murray earned the nickname "Bearcat" from his father, who shared the same moniker.

 Self-taught, Murray served first as the trainer of the Western Hockey League's Calgary Centennials and Wranglers, and later the World Hockey Association's Calgary Cowboys.
 He also spent some time as assistant trainer for the Canadian Football League's Calgary Stampeders.

-Murray died on June 14, 2022.
+Murray died in Calgary on June 14, 2022.